po1sigala/live/01-Class-Content/16-Project-2-Contd/02-Homework/README.md

 # Unit 16 Project 2 Homework: Professional Materials

-Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer competitive.
+Now that you've built a full-stack web application and have another project to share, you'll be updating your portfolio page and other materials to build toward being employer-competitive.

 If you are opting out of career services, this is *still a required assignment*.
 Part of being a web developer means being a part of a community.
-Having a place to share your projects is *necessary* if you're applying for jobs, but is still *critical* on your journey as a developer.
+Having a place to share your projects is *necessary* if you're applying for jobs, but it's also *critical* on your journey as a developer.

 ## Requirements